isabella232/BitHeroesS20/tutorial/blogp3.md

 The code will create folders in your local directory.
 Upload these folders to the Azure Blob Storage container you are using to receive the form data.

 See the results, enjoy, and customize to your needs!
+Below are sample outputs of how your blob storage and email should look.

 Possible Add-ons:
 1. Try to send an HTML graph or chart with the data in the Outlook Email.